-It's important to remember that you can harm your cat by giving her too many supplements.
+It's important to remember that you can harm your cat by giving them too many supplements.

 Cats of different ages and lifestyles have very different dietary needs.
 Do not use different supplements together, as they may contain the same or similar ingredients.